Averydimbulb79/GPCH_kanban/README.md

 Operational data is stored in the individual browser.

-GitHub Pages hosts the application but does not store the Kanban data itself.
+GitHub Pages hosts the application itself but does not store the Kanban data.

 Data entered on one computer therefore does not automatically appear on another computer.

-Version 5.5 introduced data export and import to address backup and computer migration.
+Version 5.5 introduced data export and import to provide backup and computer migration.

 ---